arackaf/easy-express-controllers/README.md

 ## Overriding route paths ##

 If you want to override the path for a class method, just use the `@route` decorator.
-In the code above, `person/billing/:userId/:billingId` will route to the `getUserBillingInfo` method and pass in those parameter values (as explained further below).
+In the first demo code above, `person/billing/:userId/:billingId` will route to the `getUserBillingInfo` method and pass in those parameter values (as explained further below).

 If you'd like to set the complete path for a controller action, overriding even the base controller path, just use the `@route` decorator, and use a leading slash.
 For example